Angry young men might have a valid argument for having anger issues.

 If we aren’t ready to manoeuvre in the adult realms then we can feel overwhelmed and look to relieve ourselves of the weight of responsibility.
 An effective technique for getting that relief is blame.
 Blaming others.
 Reacting unconsciously because we haven’t decided to grow into My Best Ego.
 So we make someone else the creator of our reality.
 We convince ourselves there is almost no possibility we could have had control of the circumstances that brought us here.

 Young men need to be able to watch adults manage life with agility.
 Meaning a challenge is what happens when you grow.
 Challenges don’t make us feel dumb or frustrated.
 The challenge is not the one we encounter on the road of growth – outside of ourselves.
 The actual challenge is how we react and deal with the situation.

 Do we frame the challenge as a nuisance to pushed to the side ?
 And as a result do the minimum?
 Or do we apply belief in our abilities thus converting the same challenge into a springboard for growth?

 Seeing the challenge as an external hassle means we are giving the pen that writes our life story to someone else.

 However the challenge is actually a light that we can shine on our own qualities.
 To ensure we are grasping that same pen to decide the lines of our own life story.

 Grab the pen.
 Write your story.

 Believe: in yourself, in your style of man, your kind of confidence, your version of strong, your adaptation of resourceful, your insight about elevating the expression of man.

 Speak up about what you want.
 Speak out about what you feel.

-Seek your satisfaction as a young man.
+Nurture your vision for tomorrow and Seek its Satisfaction.
 Offer to others a young man who knows what it takes to uphold a positive outlook even if the situation isn’t fair.